italopguimaraes/Deep-Learning-Nanodegree/Project 2 - Recognition of Breeds of Dogs/README.md

 ## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](https://review.udacity.com/#!/rubrics/810/view).
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.
+This project was reviewed by a reviewer Udacity against the CNN project heading.
+All the criteria found in the [rubric](https://review.udacity.com/#!/rubrics/810/view) met the specifications.

-## Project Submission

-When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
-- The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
-- An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
-- Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
-Likewise, please do not include the `bottleneck_features/` folder.__

-Alternatively, your submission could consist of the GitHub link to your repository.

 ## license